Secondary Education Program

-As a secondary education major, you are essentially a double major in both education and a specific academic discipline of your choice.
+As a secondary education major, you double major in both education and a specific academic discipline of your choice.
 Majoring in your teaching subject will give you valuable knowledge and experience that can set you apart from other teaching candidates in your field:

 Get early, hands-on experience.

-Before you begin student teaching, you will have already gained 120 hours of classroom experience through observations, small groups and practicums.
-This ensures that you'll be prepared for the best possible student teacher experience »
+Before you begin student teaching, you will have already gained 120 hours of classroom experience through observations and working with small groups in your practicum experiences.
+This ensures that you'll be prepared for the best possible student teacher experience.

 Think green, save green.

 At Briar Cliff, the Department of Education has gone digital for two reasons: to save you money, and because it's better for the environment!
 All your textbooks will be electronic, available online with a pin code and a few clicks.